zettajs/zetta/README.md

 **Queries**

 Zetta has a robust query system that allows you to not only search for devices, but also subscribe to websockets to be notified when new devices come online that fulfill the query.
+The queries have a SQL-like syntax that makes it easy to wrangle devices in the API, and Zetta itself.

 **Apps**

 Zetta also allows you to write stateless applications that live in the server itself.
 You can query for devices, and wire up interactions between them in these applications.
+These apps will run consistently whether or not your hub has internet connectivity.

 **Peering**